kagaminccino/LAVSE/README.md

 You can simply enter the command below and the average PESQ and STOI results will show on your terminal pane.

-Remember to activate visdom for loss recording before bashing the script.
+Remember to activate visdom for recording the training loss before bashing the script.

 ```
 visdom